zackradisic/node-soundcloud-downloader/README.md

 - Some more integrations with Discord.js like selecting best format for voice channels

 If you have any feature requests, suggestions or questions do not hesistate to post them in the issues section

+## Disclaimer
+I do not support piracy and this package is not designed for circumventing the technological measures employed by SoundCloud preventing unauthorized access to copyrighted works.
+This package is only for downloading audio you have access to.